arunsrin/arunsrin.mkdocs/home/books/intro/alexander.md

 the image swaying towards one of them would indicate that decision.

 Amun / Ammon / Zeus Ammon.
 Depicted as a man with a ram's horns.

+Greek narratives tended to have a spoken exchange between the enquirer and priest (e.g. the Oracle at Delphi), and this makes for a better story than swaying idols.
+So past writers have written accounts where Alexander asked questions about (a) his father's murders being punished and (b) whether he'd rule the world.
+The response was that his father could not be harmed by mortals (i.e. he had divine parentage) but Philip's death had been avenged.
+And yes he would go on to rule the world.

+---

+# Pharoah Alexander

+Memphis was the administrative center of Egypt.
+Alexander traveled to several cities across the kingdom where the allies renewed their alliance with him.
+His travel concluded at Memphis where he was crowned as the Pharaoah.
+Greek authors apparently skim past this, as their narrative was more around Alexander's gradual corruption and adoption of 'barbarian' practices.
+The Egypt bit seems to be too early for that plot.

+---

+# King of the World: Alexander and Persia

+At Gordium, the old capital of Phrygia, is where the Gordian Knot story happens.
+Whoever could undo a knot connecting a cart to a yoke it would be the King of the World.
+He fulfilled the prophecy by cutting it (in other tellings, he pulls a peg that held the knot together).

+## Susa

+Alexander started adopting Persian clothes and customs around this time, which disturbed his Macedonian companions.
+There is a possibility he saw himself as Darius's successor, and wanted to move his capital from Maceondia to Susa and Babylon.

+## The Burning of Persepolis

+The palace of Persepolis had been built by Darius and Xerxes.
+Alexander had it burned as symbolic revenge for their attacks on Athens.

+## Dressing as a Persian

+Similar to how he adopted Egyptian customs and the role of Pharoah, he started doing the same in Persia as well.
+Moralists claim that this was where his decline started.
+Depending on how you read, they either say that his companions were suspicious and hostile towards this, or that the companions were getting into luxurious living while Alexander was the one practising frugality and self control.

+## Court Ceremonial

+There is some controversy around whether or not he expected people to prostrate themselves in his presence, an act that historians claimed normal in Persian courts (it was not; it was only required of defeated enemies).